technicalmachine/fractal-docs/hardware-design.md

 Fractal aims to abstract away the tedious bits of the hardware design process.
 As such, perhaps "generation" is a better word here.

-In a typical workflow, the user would specify the high-level domain logic of the system being designed and Fractal would generate not only the hardware that's appropriate for the task (a tiny, low-power microcontroller and radio for a wireless sensor vs. something capable of running a fast control loop for an actuator), but also help draw and generate interface code for the corresponding physical divisions within the system.
+In a typical workflow, the user would specify the high-level domain logic of the system being designed and Fractal would generate not only hardware appropriate for the task (a tiny, low-power microcontroller and radio for a wireless sensor vs. something capable of running a fast control loop for an actuator), but also help draw and generate interface code for the resulting/corresponding physical divisions within the system.
 For example, the tool might decide that the fusion of data streams collected on a single wireless probe should happen on the recieving side, and would generate a hardware design that is conducive to this system architecture.

 ##  Implementation